erSubhashThapa/100daysofcode/r2-log.md

   I'm trying to figure out how to find how much of each ingredient I need given a certain amount of nutrient-totals the user wants to reach.

   I thought the answer would be complicated and I would need to find some complex algorithm.
 But my very helpful twitter peer [Khawar Jatoi](https://twitter.com/khawar_jatoi) said that an algorithm isn't necesary.
 He said, think about iterations and things you already know.
 I decided to give it a shot.
-Heads up I didn't get the answer yet and I'm probably doidn a bunch of things worng but this is my exploration into the problem.
+Heads up, I didn't get the answer yet and I'm probably doing a bunch of things worng but this is my exploration into the problem.

   ## Experimenting On Paper
   I started byt trying to figure out the answer on paper using my brain.
 This was I would get an idea of what the code needs to do.